hashicorp/consul/ui-v2/README.md

 * `cd ui-v2`
 * `yarn install`

+All tooling scripts below primarily use `make` which in turn call node package scripts.

 ## Running / Development

 The source code comes with a small server that runs enough of the consul API